andmikey/ankifier/README.md

 Ankifier uses the DeepL API to translate longer phrases into English.
 Sign up for a free API key on the [DeepL website](https://www.deepl.com/pro/change-plan#developer): this gives you 500,000 characters per month, which should be more than enough!

+### Anki
+Install AnkiConnect using the instructions [here](https://git.foosoft.net/alex/anki-connect).
+This stops you adding cards which already exist in Anki.
+Make sure Anki is running while you use Ankifier.

 ### Settings files
 You'll need to define at least two settings files: